Terry Student Assistance and Enrichment Fund

 The amount of the award will depend upon the number of applicants and the amount of funds available.
 Award amounts typically range from $150 to $3,500.

 Undergraduate students enrolled in a CNR major are eligible to apply for these funds.
-Additional priority will be given to students that not only personally benefited from, but also used these experiences to benefit the CNR student population as a whole.
+The student enrichment experience must take place prior to student graduating from NC State University.
+Priority will be given to first time Enrichment Fund applicants.
+Additional priority will be given to students who can demonstrate that they will not only personally benefit from, but also will use these experiences to benefit the CNR student population as a whole.

 Students awarded funding must also complete the following: